Uncharted DIY

 Sifting, sorting and screening materials is usually a tedious, back-breaking process.

-Whether sifting compost or separating rocks and debris from soil, it’s hard, dirty work.
+Needless to say, whether sifting compost or separating rocks and debris from soil, it is especially hard, dirty work.

 But…now, it doesn’t have to be!